Healthcare Practitioners job market report cover, Tampa-St. Petersburg-Clearwater, FL, 2026-05

 Career Switchers

-Difficulty: High unless you already hold a directly transferable clinical license.
+Difficulty: Difficult unless you already hold a transferable clinical license or are finishing one now.

 Salary Reality